edgarpf/aws-csaa-tips/README.md

 ## ELB (Elastic Load Balancing)

+- The load balancer routes requests only to the healthy instances.
+When the load balancer determines that an instance is unhealthy, it stops routing requests to that instance.
+The load balancer resumes routing requests to the instance when it has been restored to a healthy state.

 - You can configure ELB to send the X-forwarded for headers and the web EC2 instances (servers) to filter traffic based on ELB's "X-forwarded-for" headers.
 You can also filter traffic when you configure TCP listeners and enable proxy protocol.

 - Access Logs, API calls logged by Cloud Trail and Cloud Watch monitoring ELB metrics can be monitored as part of the ELB monitoring.